harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/clair-scanner-reference.md

 ---
-title: AWS Security Hub scanner reference
+title: Clair scanner reference
-description: Image scans with AWS Image scanner
+description: Image scans with Clair
-sidebar_position: 40
+sidebar_position: 100
 ---

 ### Security step settings

-You can set up a AWS Security Hub scan using a Security step: create a CI Build or Security Tests stage, add a Security step, and then the `setting:value` pairs as specified below.
+You can set up Clair scans using a Security step: create a CI Build or Security Tests stage, add a Security step, and then the `setting:value` pairs as specified below.

 <!-- SECURITY STEP CONFIG DBOX --------------------------------------------------------------------------- -->